What is vendor privileged access management?

 Remote Privileged Access Management (RPAM)

-Despite its name, RPAM isn’t a subset of PAM, but rather a broader concept that focuses on managing and securing privileged access specifically when it is being used remotely.
-This is particularly relevant in scenarios where users such as IT administrators and DevOps personnel need to access systems from off-site locations.
+Despite its name, RPAM isn’t a subset of PAM but rather a broader concept that focuses on managing and securing privileged access when it’s used remotely.
+This is especially important in scenarios where IT administrators, DevOps teams or contractors need to access critical systems from off-site locations.

 How vendor privileged access management works